mhendrey/triton-translation-tutorial/Tutorial_1.md

 of the input or output ***must*** match the name expected by the model in your .py file.

+In this tutorial, we will also leverage the optional `configs/` in the model repository for each model.
+This will allow us to specify alternative configurations that can be loaded when we launch the triton inference server container.
+Normally, this seems to be done for different architectures.
+For example, running on 8xH100s might have on configuration file and running on a single A10 might have a different configuration file.
+But for us, we will use this to be able cleanly keep the tutorials separated from each other as we increase the complexity of our deployment.

+However to start, we will use the default `config.pbtxt` file to specify the model configurations for this first tutorial.

 ### FastText Language Identification
 The model will expect just a single string be sent to it and it will return two strings, the language identified and the script.
 For Seamless, we only need the